24mins: Ramage made an awful clearance

-that landed at the feet of
+24mins: An awful clearance from Peter Ramage landed at the feet of

 little option but to award a spot-kick.
-Darren Bent's low penalty was only just

 beyond Shay Given's dive to his right but was firm to enough to find the

-net and give Charlton a 24th minute lead.
+net and put Charlton ahead.
 0-1

 35mins: Alan Shearer exchanged passes on the left edge of the Charlton box

 before laying the ball back to Addicks old boy Scott Parker.
-The midfielder - booed from the first

 whistle - let fly with a thirty yard rocket that ex-mackem Thomas Myhre got